 Minimization of Data Collection

-PASCO minimizes the use of student identifiable data (for students under 18 years of age).
+PASCO minimizes the use of student identifiable data.
 If future products/contracts require additional use of identifiable data for these students, it will be designed to operate with minimal collection of the student data.
 That is, only such data which is reasonably needed to provide the intended service to the school.

 Data Usage: Advertising and Marketing

-At no time will PASCO share or otherwise transfer student’s (under 18 years of age) personally identifiable information or directory information to a 3rd party for advertising or marketing purposes.
+At no time will PASCO share or otherwise transfer any student’s personally identifiable information or directory information to a 3rd party for advertising or marketing purposes.

 Data Usage: Internal Operations